Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 πŸ˜‡ Was Saint Patrick Irish?

 Patrick is said to have come to Ireland twice.
-He was first brought as a teenage slave, having been abducted from Britain.
+He was first abducted by pirates and brought to Ireland as a teenage slave.

-He returned years later as a priest to spread the message of Christianity to pagan Ireland.
+He returned years later as a priest to spread the message of Christianity to then pagan Ireland.

 πŸ€“ ☘️ BE AN IRELAND NERD! | Learn for FREE with our Ireland Email Course